jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 b = -( 0.25 * math.log2(0.25) + 0.25 * math.log2(0.25) + 0.5 * math.log2(0.5) )   # 1.5 bit
 ```

 Entropy is also a measure of randomness (disorder).
-A fair dice, compared with a biased dice, has more randomness with even distribution of outcomes.
-A biased dice is more predictable and therefore less entropic.
+A fair dice, comparing with a biased dice, has more randomness with even distribution of outcomes.
+A biased dice is more predictable and therefore less entropy.
 In entropy, randomness means more information since it requires more bits to represent the information.
-For example, it takes more time to describe the details inside a messy room.
+For example, it takes more time to descibe the details inside a messy room.

-The entropy of a biased coin and a fair coin:
+The entropy of a biased coin and a fair coin.
 ```python
 b = -(1.0 * math.log2(1.0))                           # 0 : A 2-head coin
 b = -(0.5 * math.log2(0.5) + 0.5 * math.log2(0.5)  )  # 1 bit: 0 for head 1 for tail.